 8. Be customer-centric

 Always remember that a startup should serve the customers’ needs, not the entrepreneur’s vanity.
 You are passionate about your venture, but you can still fail if you forget to satisfy your customers.
 You need to become customer-centric and make decisions in light of their needs.
-Observing sales, analyzing data, and picking up on trends is necessary to please them.
+Observing sales, analyzing data, and picking up on trends are necessary to please them.

 You could also consider building an online community that revolves around your customer base.
 This community will provide you with an opportunity to engage with and observe your target audience.
 Ideally, the entire customer experience should be such that your customer is excited when they think about your product.
 Try to understand your audience and respond to their feedback.